otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 # Logging and monitoring a server with AWS Cloudwatch

-## A solution which monitors at regular intervals and sends results to WS Cloudwatch:
+## A solution which monitors at regular intervals and sends results to AWS Cloudwatch:

 - Processes currently running on the machine launched by a user called "transmogrifier".
 - Contents of the Transmogrified/ folder.